-Key Findings: The key findings for HIV/AIDS include:
+The key findings for HIV/AIDS include:

-- As shown in Figure 14-1, the crude rate for AIDS incidence has generally decreased for California, as well as the San Luis Obispo County, since the period 1994-1996.
+- As shown in Figure 14-1, the crude rate for AIDS incidence has generally decreased for California, as well as the San Luis Obispo County, shown from the period 1997-2011.
 The California Department of Public Health has not released new estimates for AIDS incidence since last year. - As shown in Figure 14-2, the incidence of AIDS cases among county institution residents (California Men's Colony, Atascadero State Hospital, and the California Youth Authority) has decreased in relation to that of the general population.
 The incidence of community AIDS cases rose in 2009, but has since declined. - As shown in Figure 14-3, the number of AIDS deaths has remained low due to the introduction of Highly Active Anti-Viral Therapy (HAART) in 1994. - A California law, Senate bill 699, passed on April 17, 2006 requiring providers to report all new HIV positive test results by name instead of by coded identifiers as was previously established.
-This will eventually provide a better picture of HIV rates state- and countywide. - As shown in Figure 14-4, females in our county usually contracted HIV through injection drug use and heterosexual contact while men usually contracted HIV from male-to-male sexual contact or male-to-male sexual contact coupled with injection drug use.
+This will eventually provide a better picture of HIV rates state- and countywide. - From analyzing transmission data, females in our county usually contracted HIV through injection drug use and heterosexual contact while men usually contracted HIV from male-to-male sexual contact or male-to-male sexual contact coupled with injection drug use.